n8n-io/n8n-docs/docs/doc2/extracted-fields.md

 ---
 title: "Extracted fields"
 date: "2021-11-23"
-description: This documentation shows extracted fields/Mapping
+description: In this documentation you will find all extracted fields of document type invoice and the index field mapping for FLOW².
 tags:
   - Fields
   - DOC²
+  - Mapping
+  - FLOW²
 ---

 ## Document Type: Invoice